 Creating Safety allows participants to bring up whatever was making them uncomfortable on the safety check.
 A low safety compromises any meeting, so don’t hold on to your agenda if that happens—instead, work on creating safety.

-Running the activity
+Running the activity:

-So, put yourself on the shoes of someone who not feeling safe to talk about some topics.
-What could be the causes for it?
-Please write these on a yellow post it and place on the board.
+“So, put yourself in the shoes of someone who is not feeling safe to talk about some topics.
+What could be the causes?
+Please write these on a yellow sticky note and place it on the board.”

-Think about the things you could do to help overcome these causes on the board (on yellow post-its), Please write these on a orange post-it and place it next to the cause.
+“Think about the things you could do to help overcome these causes on the board (on one color of sticky notes); please write them on an another color of sticky note and place it next to the cause.”

-The facilitator will have to use his judgment on how to read the notes and guide the conversation.
-The facilitator should have in mind that some people might be uncomfortable with some topics and ideas, so do not jump into conclusion, or get people into the spotlight.
+- Read out all the notes and have a (careful) guided conversation on these.
+Use your judgement on how to read the notes and conduct the conversation.
+You should keep in mind that some people might be uncomfortable with some topics and ideas, so do not jump into any conclusions or get people into the spotlight.